 New York made me rethink everything.
 It was interesting to take that moment to go back to school and revisit everything that I learned and really think about what I wanted to pursue.

 Have you lived in Brooklyn the entire time?
-Why did you choose to live
+Why did you choose to live in Brooklyn?

 I lived in Manhattan for the first half of my time in NYC.
 Now I live in Brooklyn.
 After five years of living in Manhattan, jumping from the East Village to Morning side Heights, to Harlem, I moved probably nine times.
 I was counting.
 But it’s been five years since I’ve been in Brooklyn.
 I lived in Cobble Hill and now I live and work in Boerum Hill.
 Since all our work is virtual, I’m really, really trying hard to keep it like that.